liuqx315/Multiscale-pattern/doc/guide/source/c_interface/User_callable.rst

 same size as the previous one.  :c:func:`ARKodeReInit()` performs the same input checking and initializations that :c:func:`ARKodeInit()` does, but does no memory allocation as it assumes that the existing internal memory is sufficient for the new problem.
+A call to :c:func:`ARKodeReInit()` deletes the solution history that was stored internally during the previous integration.

 The use of :c:func:`ARKodeReInit()` requires that the number of Runge Kutta stages, denoted by *s*, be no larger for the new problem than